On the Impact of Black-box Deployment Strategies for Edge AI on Latency and Model Performance: Conclusions and Future Work

-The MLOps engineers could prefer Mobile-Edge distributed inference when faster latency is a concern in deployment scenarios where the mobile tier has strict resource (CPU/RAM) requirements.
-For models with smaller input data size requirements, their deployment at the Cloud tier with limited network bandwidth capacity can also be a better alternative than Model Partitioning across MEC tiers and Mobile/Edge deployment.
-For models with large input data size requirements, Edge deployment can be a priority over Model Partitioning and Mobile/Cloud deployment in scenarios where the Edge has higher computational/network capabilities than the Mobile/Cloud.
-Among the studied operators, the Edge deployment of the Quantize Early Exit operator could be the preferred choice over the Edge deployment of the Early Exit/Quantize operator and Mobile-Edge deployment of the Partition operator when faster latency is a requirement at medium accuracy loss.
-In contrast, for MLOps engineers having requirements of the minimal accuracy loss w.r.t the original model, the Edge deployment of the Quantize operator could be the preferred choice at the benefit of faster latency over the Edge/Mobile-Edge deployment of the Early Exit/Partition operator and the cost of slower latency over the Edge deployment of Quantize Early Exit operator.
-In future work, we plan to further investigate the impact of white box operators for deployment in an Edge AI environment.
+The MLOps Engineers could prefer Mobile-Edge distributed inference when faster latency is a concern in deployment scenarios where the mobile tier has strict resource (CPU/RAM) requirements.
+For models with smaller input data size requirements, their deployment at the Cloud tier with limited network bandwidth capacity can also be a better alternative than Model Partitioned across Mobile, Edge, and Cloud tiers and Mobile/Edge deployment.
+For models with large input data size requirements, Edge deployment can be a priority over Model Partitioned and Mobile/Cloud deployment in scenarios where the Edge has higher computational/network capabilities than the Mobile/Cloud.
+Among the studied operators, the Edge deployment of the Quantized Early Exit operator could be the preferred choice over the Edge deployment of the Early Exit/Quantized operator and Mobile-Edge deployment of the Partition operator when faster latency is a requirement at medium accuracy loss.
+In contrast, for MLOps Engineers having requirements of the minimal accuracy loss w.r.t the original model, the Edge deployment of the Quantized operator could be the preferred choice at the benefit of faster latency over the Edge/Mobile-Edge deployment of the Early Exit/Partition operator and the cost of slower latency over the Edge deployment of Quantized Early Exit operator.
+Deploying Non-Partitioned models with small input data size (i.e., FCN) is ideal for Cloud deployment even in bandwidth-constrained settings ($\leq$10 Mbps).
+Whereas, deploying the Non-Partitioned models with large input data size (ResNe(x)t, DUC) is suitable for Cloud deployment with moderate bandwidth availability ($\geq$50 Mbps).
+For models with higher intermediate data sizes (i.e., FCN, DUC), the Partition-based strategies need higher bandwidths ($\geq$50 Mbps) for latency convergence.
+For Non-Partitioned models with large input data sizes (ResNe(x)t), the Mobile and Edge deployment latencies converge at 50 Mbps.
+In general, the Cloud tier outperforms the Edge and Mobile tier for the Non-Partitioning operators when MEC bandwidth is at least 50 Mbps, but remains suboptimal under lower bandwidth conditions.
+Additionally, Mobile-Edge Partitioning-based strategies latency performance consistently exceeds Mobile-Cloud and Edge-Cloud alternatives.